 In this Crash Course, we're focusing on privacy in library infrastructure.
 Topics will include: creating good privacy and data governance policies, conducting privacy audits, working with library IT, understanding vendor agreements from a privacy perspective, and more.
 It'll cover some technical stuff, but it's intended for library workers without a formal technical background or role.

 In this Crash Course, we're learning how to teach privacy to patrons, fellow staff, and other stakeholders.
 We'll cover some of the broader privacy landscape out in the world -- things like consumer technologies, police surveillance, artificial intelligence -- and discuss how the loss of privacy affects our communities.
 We'll learn how to run effective and interesting privacy programs for various audiences.

-Applications are now open for the 2022 Systems & Policies Crash Course.
+Applications are open for the 2022 Programs and Training Crash Course.